spiritmong3r/sleekify/README.md

 ⇨ <code>forEach</code>

-> void function that applies a given selector on every elements of the List
+> void function that applies a given action on every elements of the List

 **example :**